dallacademy/solidity-cohort-1/README.md

-# solidity-cohort-1
+# Solidity-cohort-1

-This repository consists of contract used in solidity-cohort-1
+This repository consists of contracts used in solidity-cohort-1